Peter Shergold: Academic and business career

 After retiring from the Australian public service in February 2008, Shergold became the first head of The Centre for Social Impact, a joint collaboration between the business schools of the University of New South Wales, Melbourne Business School, Swinburne University of Technology and the University of Western Australia.
-In that capacity he was a frequent media commentator on the relationship between governments and not-for-profit organisations, new forms of social business and entrepreneurship and corporate responsibility and accountability.
-He co-hosted 'Social Business' on Sky News Business Channel.

 From 2006 to 2008, Shergold served as the chairman of the Australia and New Zealand School of Government.
 He is currently a non-executive director of financial services company AMP Limited and Australian law firm Corrs Chambers Westgarth.
-He is chairman of Opal Aged Care, the National Centre for Vocational Education Research and the Australian Rural Leadership Foundation and serves on the boards of the General Sir John Monash Foundation and the National Centre of Indigenous Excellence.
-He chairs the ethics committee of the Fundraising Institute Australia.
+He is chairman of Opal Aged Care, the National Centre for Vocational Education Research and the Australian Rural Leadership Foundation and serves on the board of the General Sir John Monash Foundation.

 In 2011 Shergold became the Chancellor of the University of Western Sydney; and was appointed as chairman of the New South Wales Public Service Commission.
 In August 2018 Shergold was appointment Chair of the Joblife Employment Board.
 In December 2019 Shergold was appointed chair of the New South Wales Education Standards Authority.
 In December 2022, Shergold retired as Chancellor of Western Sydney University after 12 years in the position.

 Honours

 In 1996, Shergold was appointed a Member of the Order of Australia.

 In 2007 he was appointed a Companion of the Order, for service to the community as a significant leader of changes and innovation in the public sector, particularly through the development and implementation of a whole-of-government approach to policy development and program delivery.

 Shergold was a recipient of the Centenary Medal in 2001.

-He was elected a Fellow of the Royal Society of New South Wales in 2016.